microsoft/Windows-iotcore-samples/README.md

 ## Contributions

 These samples are direct from the feature teams and we welcome your input on issues and suggestions for new samples.
-At this time we are not accepting new samples from the public, but check back here as we evolve our contribution model.
+If you would like to see new coverage or have feedback, please consider contributing.
+You can edit the existing content, add new content, or simply create new issues.
+We’ll take a look at your suggestions and will work together to incorporate them into the docs.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/)